FabianHeinemann/simulated_2d_diffusion/README.md

 _Lateral membrane diffusion modulated by a minimal actin cortex_, Heinemann F., Vogel SK, Schwille P., 2013 (https://www.cell.com/biophysj/fulltext/S0006-3495(13)00260-9)

-The simulation was quite heavily optimized for performance using a profiler.
+The simulation was optimized for performance using a profiler.
 It is written in C++ (with a small inline assembly part for a much faster floor computation).

 The code should be quite readable though (just 3 files).